dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 Cloning of objects can become somewhat intense, but there are many solutions, and just a few concepts that needs to be remembered.
 All solutions involve shallow cloning, and or deep cloning, or in some cases a kind of weired combination of the tow actually.
 There is also the matter of having the prototype chain merged down or not, but that often just involves making a new instance of the class that is being used.

-For more on this topic I have wrote a post on the topic of [copying arrays alone](/2020/09/03/js-array-copy/) actually.
+For more on this topic I have wrote a post on the topic of [copying arrays alone](/2020/09/03/js-array-copy/) where I write about various ways to go about making deep and shallow copies of arrays in javaScript.